-Conservation Corner: The EMSWCD office, affectionately known as "Conservation Corner", serves as an example and training center to demonstrate the various tools that are advocated by the Urban Lands Program.
-Examples of the numerous tools that are demonstrated at the site include naturescaping, rain gardens, green roofs, pervious pavement, and more.
+Conservation Corner: The EMSWCD office, affectionately known as "Conservation Corner", serves as an example and training center to demonstrate the various tools advocated by the Urban Lands Program.
+Some of the many techniques demonstrated on-site include naturescaping, rain gardens, green roofs, pervious pavement, and more.

-Large-Scale Demonstration Projects: In collaboration with partners, the Urban Lands Program has begun pursuing the implementation of large-scale demonstration projects.
-While aimed at significantly improving resource conditions at specific sites on a meaningful scale, these projects are also meant to educate others about conservation and serve to catalyze similar efforts elsewhere.
+Large-Scale Demonstration Projects: In collaboration with a broad array of partners, the Urban Lands Program continues to pursue implementation of large-scale demonstration projects.
+While aimed at significantly improving natural resource conditions at specific sites on a meaningful scale, these projects are also meant to educate others about conservation and serve to catalyze similar efforts elsewhere.

-The Mt Hood Community College (MHCC) Clean Water Retrofit is an ongoing partnership between EMSWCD, MHCC, and the City of Gresham to address the natural resource concerns on the MHCC campus.
-This partnership works to improve stormwater management and establish and restore native habitat and other green infrastructure.
+The Mount Hood Community College (MHCC) Clean Water Retrofit is an ongoing partnership between EMSWCD, MHCC, the City of Gresham and others, to address the natural resource concerns on the MHCC campus.
+This partnership works to improve stormwater management, while establishing and restoring native habitat and other green infrastructure.
 It engages students and the community while serving as a demonstration of best practices.
-This partnership is expected to continue through FY22-23.
+This partnership is expected to continue through FY23-24.

-Demonstration project activities for Urban Lands staff for FY22-23 are identified in the table below.
+Demonstration project activities for Urban Lands staff for FY23-24 are identified in the table below.

-Annual Activities & Deliverables (Demonstration Projects) Q2 Q3 Q4 Implement the Conservation Corner outreach plan to enhance the visibility and educational value of the site.
-Provide tours, improve demonstrations on site, etc. Х Х Х Х Oversee maintenance and improvements to Conservation Corner landscape, green infrastructure (pervious pavement, roofs, walls, etc.), and Green Streets installations. х Х Х Х Participate in Steering committee for the MHCC retrofit project. Х Х Х Х Work with partners to guide and implement top priority projects identified in the MHCC assessment.
-X Х
+Annual Activities & Deliverables (Demonstration Projects)

+Implement the Conservation Corner outreach plan to enhance the visibility and educational value of the site.
+Provide tours, improve demonstrations on site, etc.

+Oversee maintenance and improvements to Conservation Corner landscape, green infrastructure (pervious pavement, roofs, walls, etc.), and Green Streets installations.

+Participate in the MHCC Clean Water Retrofit Steering committee.

+Work with partners to guide and implement top priority projects identified in the MHCC assessment.

+Scope potential new large-scale, multi-partner projects.